wealdtech/bitcoin/README.md

     gen.generate(trans);
     final String raw = Utils.bytesToHexString(gen.finishGen());

 Note that because this code does not access to the blockchain directly it is not able to verify information provided.
-Specifically, it cannot confirm that transactions passed in contain enough coins to pay recipients, nor can it confirm that all expenditure is accounted for.
-As such, users need to be careful that their are not
+Specifically, it cannot confirm anything about the transactions from which funds are coming, up to and including their very existance, nor can it confirm that all expenditure is accounted for.
+As such, users need to be careful when creating transactions that they do not

 License
 =======